 - As an advocacy tool, The BitList seeks to influence the technology sector and senior leaders within corporations and agencies of all kinds, giving them an honest but accessible account of the threats the digital preservation community perceives and the progress it has made.
-It seeks to influence them to invest credibly and plan with a more informed sense of the risks that are faced by digital materials in the longer term; - As a practical comment on the challenges faced across the digital preservation community, The BitList provides a rudimentary but practically informed development roadmap, whether for researchers in academic institutions or commercial and semi-commercial agencies who seek to bring products to the market.
-It invites them to consider and, where possible, resolve the challenges that are identified here and offer credit as solutions are progressed; - As a state-of-the-art report, The BitList provides introductory and current guidance for the digital preservation community.
+It seeks to influence them to invest credibly and plan with a more informed sense of the risks that are faced by digital materials in the longer term. - As a practical comment on the challenges faced across the digital preservation community, The BitList provides a rudimentary but practically informed development roadmap, whether for researchers in academic institutions or commercial and semi-commercial agencies who seek to bring products to the market.
+It invites them to consider and, where possible, resolve the challenges that are identified here and offer credit as solutions are progressed. - As a state-of-the-art report, The BitList provides introductory and current guidance for the digital preservation community.
 This is especially useful for new entrants as well as teachers, so that they are prepared for the challenges and opportunities that arise in the practice of digital preservation.
 It also supports professionals of long standing that may be approaching new challenges or content for the first time.

 The BitList was first published in 2017, and since then, has undergone a comprehensive review every two years with an interim progress report and commentary in alternate years.
 This schedule explicitly complements the biannual cycle of the Digital Preservation Awards.
+A major review of both newly nominated and existing BitList entries was conducted in 2021 in line with this schedule, resulting in the third revised edition published in November 2021 (The BitList 2021).
+The BitList 2022 offers a brief update and reflection on the state of the art since then.